Do you remember traveling before Amazon?

 This bag comes in black, blue, purple and pink.
 I bought it in pink, but it was a close tie with this bright purple shade.
 If you’re looking for a gift for a guy who loves to travel, consider grabbing the black version for him.
 It’s a great unisex travel gift option.

-I don’t know how I was so slow to jump on the power bank bandwagon, but ever since I bought this portable power bank I have been a happy traveler.
+I don’t know how I was so slow to jump on the power bank bandwagon, but ever since I bought a portable power bank I have been a happy traveler.

 We’ve all been there.
 You woke up, got dressed, brushed your teeth and planned a full day of sightseeing… only to realize you forgot to charge your phone last night.
 Going phone-less isn’t a big deal, except that a smart traveler’s phone is also their camera, map and guidebook.

-Enter this lightweight, slim portable power bank and phone charger.
-This gives my iPhone 6 a full charge in very little time, and it’s small enough that I can sneak it inside my tiny clutch and take it out with me in the evening if I anticipate that I’ll be out dancing until dawn.
-It has two USB ports, so you can charge two devices at the same time, and it has a tiny LED flashlight that was a lifesaver during a power outage on Ometepe Island.
-I bought the gold version, and I liked it so much that I bought another gold one, but it’s also available in silver or black.
+Enter a lightweight, slim portable power bank and phone charger.
+These portable charges give my iPhone 6 a full charge in very little time, and are small enough that I can sneak them inside my tiny clutch and take them out with me in the evening if I anticipate that I’ll be out dancing until dawn.
+They have two USB ports, so you can charge two devices at the same time.
+I have a rose gold charger, and I liked it so much that I bought another one, but it’s also available in several other colors.

 When I was in Singapore I stayed in a hostel near Clarke Quay.
 It was an awesome location, but the dorm rooms left a lot to be desired.
 In particular, I was in the top bunk bed and none of my cables reached down to the electrical outlet below.